-Additionally, if you have long-term disability benefits through your employer, you will have to deal with ERISA law.
+Additionally, if you have long-term disability benefits through your employer, you will have to deal with ERISA.
 ERISA law has its own strict rules and deadlines.
 To ensure a fair review of your case, we will track all deadlines and guarantee that your insurer receives everything on time.

-Contact Chisholm Chisholm & Kilpatrick for a Free Consultation
+Contact Chisholm Chisholm & Kilpatrick for a Free Case Evaluation

 If you have a medical condition or injury that prevents you from working, you should consider filing for long-term disability benefits.
 Moreover, if your insurance company denied your initial claim, you have the right to file an appeal.
 Regardless of where in the process you are, a long-term disability lawyer serving New Jersey from Chisholm Chisholm & Kilpatrick is ready to assist.

-Call us today at 800-544-9144 for a free consultation with a member of our team.
-We will evaluate your case and see if we can help you.
+Call us today at (800) 544-9144 for a free case evaluation with a member of our team.
+We will see if we can help you.